Sneak-peek demo of Enchanting the Desert's main console.

 The project is currently under contract with Stanford University Press, with whom I have worked to create a means by which scholars can create born-digital work that is peer-reviewed and published under the Press’s imprimatur, just as any print book would be.
 Along with the contributions that Enchanting the Desert makes to the theory and practice of landscape interpretation, it opens up a new way to express geographical thought that scholars inside geography and out increasingly seek.
 Publishing in the Digital Humanities has always been its weakest link.
 That is, there is little incentive for scholars to spend years on a project that they do not believe will become part of high-level conversations within their discipline.
 The publication of Enchanting the Desert and other projects like it at Stanford University Press promises to change that.

-In 2013 the Enchanting the Desert team made a 115-page Field Manual (excerpt available here) in preparation for a two-week research trip to the Grand Canyon.
+In 2013 I self-published a 115-page Field Manual (excerpt available here) in preparation for a two-week research trip to the Grand Canyon.
 Nine members of CESTA joined this trip, which brought us to the park archives, to many of Peabody's station points, and down into the Canyon itself for a total of four nights.
 The field work afforded an embodied sense of the terrain Peabody traversed to make his images, while providing a rich educational experience for the graduate and undergraduate students on the team.
 The effects of this trip reverberate through the project today.